Moral universalism: History

-An early example of moral universalism can be found in Judaism: the Seven Laws of Noah (שבע מצוות בני נח, Sheva Mitzvot B'nei Noach), a set of imperatives which, according to the Talmud, were given by God as a binding set of universal moral laws for the "sons of Noah" – that is, all of humanity.
+An early example of moral universalism can be found in Judaism: the Seven Laws of Noah (שבע מצוות בני נח, Sheva Mitzvot B'nei Noach), a set of imperatives which, according to the Talmud, were given by God as a binding set of universal moral laws for the "sons of Noah"—that is, all of humanity.
 The Seven Laws of Noah include prohibitions against worshipping idols, cursing God, murder, adultery, bestiality, sexual immorality, theft, eating flesh torn from a living animal, as well as the obligation to establish courts of justice.
 The Jewish sages expanded the concept of universal morality within the Seven Laws of Noah and added several other laws beyond the seven listed in the Talmud and Tosefta, such as prohibitions against committing incest, cruelty to animals, pairing animals of different species, grafting trees of different kinds, castration, emasculation, homosexuality, pederasty, and sorcery among others, with some of the sages going so far as to make a list of 30 laws.
 The Talmud expands the scope of the Seven Laws of Noah to cover about 100 of the 613 Jewish commandments.

 The United Nations' Universal Declaration of Human Rights can be read as assuming characteristics and attributes akin to moral universalism.
 The drafting committee of the Universal Declaration did assume, or at least aspired to, a "universal" approach to articulating international human rights.
 Although the Declaration has undeniably come to be accepted throughout the world as a cornerstone of the international system for the protection of human rights, a belief among some that the Universal Declaration does not adequately reflect certain important worldviews has given rise to more than one supplementary declaration, such as the Cairo Declaration on Human Rights in Islam and the Bangkok Declaration.

 Global environmental treaties may also assume and present a moral universalism.
 The United Nations Framework Convention on Climate Change is founded upon the "common heritage of mankind".
 Protecting this heritage is presented in the treaty as a shared moral duty requiring protective actions based on "common but differentiated responsibilities".
 This has been criticized as anthropocentric and state-centric but it does assert universal goals.

-Several Boldavian religious works include references to Moral Universalism.